Open for submission August 4th at 12:00 p.m. EST (noon) until 12:00 p.m. EST (noon) on August 6th.

-I currently have an “I” Incomplete grade for a Fall 2020 course, can I request a P/NC grade if my grade turns out to be low?
+I currently have an “I” Incomplete grade for a Winter 2021 course, will I be eligible for the P/NC grading?

-I was not able to drop or attend my classes due to the pandemic, should I request NC grades for my failed courses?
+I was not able to drop or attend my classes due to the pandemic, what will happen to my courses?

-Yes, this will help maintain your GPA.
-However, it may impact your Satisfactory Academic Progress for Financial Aid (just the same as failed courses).
+Course Drops and Withdrawals must be processed by the deadline indicated on the Academic Calendar.
+If you failed one or more courses because you stopped attending or never attended, the “F” grades will automatically be changed to an NC (no credit).
+This will not impact your GPA, however, it may impact your Satisfactory Academic Progress for Financial Aid (just the same as failed courses).
 Please follow-up with your Financial Aid counselor as needed.

-Students on probation with low grades should definitely submit a P/NC form.
+Students on probation with low grades can review grading plans with their Academic Advisor if needed.
+Determine if “P” grades are beneficial or if the actual earned grades will help improve your current GPA.
 Failed courses will receive an NC grade and may impact your Satisfactory Academic Progress for Financial Aid.
 Check in with your Financial Aid Counselor if you receive NC grades.
 Also contact your Academic Advisor with questions.

-I was not on probation for Winter 2020, but my current cumulative GPA is below 2.0, should I submit a P/NC request?
+I was not on probation for Fall 2020, but my current cumulative GPA is below 2.0, should I submit a P/NC request?

 Yes, you should submit a request for any courses with low grades to maintain a GPA of 2.0 or higher.
 Grad students must maintain a GPA of 3.0 or higher.